-Japan must plan for Olympics cancellation risk: ruling party heavyweight
+Japan must plan for Olympics cancellation risk - ruling party heavyweight

-TOKYO (Reuters) - Japan must brainstorm plans for dealing with canceled or postponed Tokyo Olympic Games, even if that is unlikely, Shigeru Ishiba, said a ruling party heavyweight seen as a leading candidate to be the next prime minister.
+TOKYO (Reuters) - Japan must brainstorm plans for dealing with canceled or postponed Tokyo Olympic Games, even if that is unlikely, said Shigeru Ishiba, a ruling party heavyweight seen as a leading candidate to be the next prime minister.

 Ishiba, an outspoken critic of Prime Minister Shinzo Abe, said on Wednesday the fate of the Tokyo Olympics was a decision best left to the International Olympic Committee (IOC).
 He declined to comment on what the best move might be.